-If you see a discrepancy in your child's attendance record, please contact the school at 609-466-7605 or email Nora Kobylarz at nkobylarz@mtsd.us.
-If you have questions about your Parent Resources account, please contact Jaime Velez at jvelez@mtsd.us.
+If you see a discrepancy in your child's attendance record, please contact:

+- Orchard Hill Elementary School at 609-466-7605 or email Nora Kobylarz at nkobylarz@mtsd.us. - Village Elementary School at 609-466-7606 or email Tammie Fischer at tfischer@mtsd.us.

+If you have questions about your Parent Resources account, please contact Jaime Velez at ivelez@mtsd.us